angularconsulting/rx-service/projects/rx-service/README.md

 # 🔥 RxService

-Simple RxJS BehaviorSubject wrapper that simplifies component communication in your applications 🐱‍🚀
+ Power up your application services to simplify component communication scenarios.
+This is a simple solution that rely on RxJS BehaviorSubject 🐱‍🚀

 ## 👨‍💻 Example